-Jennifer Lynn Woolley is an Associate Professor of Management at The Leavey School of Business, Santa Clara University.
+Jennifer Lynn Woolley is an Associate Professor of Management at the Leavey School of Business, Santa Clara University.
 Her research has been published in such journals as Journal of Business Venturing, Entrepreneurship Theory and Practice, Organization Science, Strategic Entrepreneurship Journal, and Journal of Project Innovation Management.

-Steve Armstrong is Professor at Hull University Business School.
+Steve Armstrong is Professor at Lincoln International Business School.
 He is an editorial board member of Academy of Management Learning & Education, International Journal of Management Reviews, Asia Pacific Journal of Management and Journal of Management Education, and previously was Editor-in-Chief of the International Journal of Management Reviews.
 He is the co-editor of the Handbook of Management Learning, Education and Development (Sage) and his research has been published by, among others, Journal of Management Studies, Journal of Occupational & Organizational Psychology, Academy of Management Learning and Education, and Journal of Business and Psychology.

 Neal Ashkanasy is a Professor of Management at the University of Queensland Business School.
 He has published in leading journals such as the Academy of Management Journal, Academy of Management Review, the Journal of Organizational Behavior, The Leadership Quarterly, the Journal of Applied Psychology, and the Journal of Management.
 He serves on several editorial boards including the Journal of Applied Psychology and the Journal of Management, and served as editor-in-chief of the Journal of Organizational Behavior, associate editor of both the Academy of Management Review and is coeditor of Emotion Review, and the series Research on Emotion in Organizations.
 He is the coeditor of the Handbook of Conflict Management Research (Edward Elgar), the Handbook of Organizational Culture and Climate (Sage), Individual Sources, Dynamics, and Expressions of Emotion (Elsevier), and Experiencing and Managing Emotions in the Workplace (Emerald).